 Behr Swiss Coffee

 There's one key aspect to consider that most decorators overlook: the style of your home.
 Woelfel explains: "In older or more traditional homes, it's probably best to use a warmer white—especially if your home features a fair amount of woodwork.
-Warmer undertones with pair beautifully with wood tones and really make those details shine," she says.
+Warmer undertones will pair beautifully with wood tones and really make those details shine," she says.

 Benjamin Moore Marscapone